 My wife had asked me to compute this integral by hand because Mathematica 4 and Mathematica 8 gave different answers.
-At the time, I eventually obtained the solution by multiplying the top and bottom of the integrand by
+At the time, I eventually obtained the solution by multiplying the top and bottom of the integrand by and then employing the substitution (after using trig identities to adjust the limits of integration).

 But this wasn’t the only method I tried.
 Indeed, I tried two or three different methods before deciding they were too messy and trying something different.
 So, for the rest of this series, I’d like to explore different ways that the above integral can be computed.